cdl-geneseo/geneseo-dictionary/A/Asynchronous.md

 # Asynchronous

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Asynchronous

 Created by  Chloe Smith on May 07, 2022

 ā-ˈsiŋ-krə-nəsadj.
 A form of online learning that allows you to learn at your own schedule; &quot;my online class is asynchronous.&quot;88% of the people surveyed believe that this is the definition of &quot;asynchronous&quot; (C. Smith, 2022).